Dismalitie/Graphite/README.md

 > [!IMPORTANT]
 > Graphite is under development, stable builds will be released in the [releases tab](https://github.com/Dismalitie/Graphite/releases).

+> [!WARNING]
+> Graphite has updated it's legacy GIHs to use the `.gih` file extension.
+Any existing indexes will still be supported.

 # Getting a static package

 ```